 Results

-The gel-filled breast implants generally consisted of a shell made of an elastomeric material (i.e., polydimethylsiloxane - PDMS) and a gel-like core (i.e., PDMS with a lower cross-linking degree).
+The gel-filled breast implants generally consisted of a shell made of an elastomeric material (i.e., polydimethylsiloxane (PDMS) and a gel-like core (i.e. PDMS with a lower cross-linking degree).

-With regard to the development of novel breast devices, the use of advanced technologies and the increasing knowledge of the structure-property relationship of the materials have led to the possibility to reproduce the complex viscoelastic properties, as well as the nonlinear and large-deformation behavior.
+With regard to the development of novel breast devices, the use of advanced technologies and the increasing knowledge of the structure–property relationship of the materials have led to the possibility of reproducing the complex viscoelastic properties, as well as the nonlinear and large-deformation behaviour.

-Several strategies have been proposed for breast tissue repair/reconstruction and regeneration, also involving the combination of additive manufacturing techniques with an appropriate selection of materials already used for tissue engineering and prosthetic applications.
+Several strategies have been proposed for breast tissue repair/reconstruction and regeneration, also involving the combination of additive manufacturing techniques with an appropriate selection of materials that are already used for tissue engineering and prosthetic applications.

-Specifically, over the past few years many efforts have been made to develop devices in the form of gels/hydrogels and 3D structures with controlled morphology [27]-[29].
+Specifically, over the past few years, many efforts have been made to develop devices in the form of gels/hydrogels and 3D structures with controlled morphology [27]-[29].

-A first approach should involve non-degradable polymers and the design of customized prostheses using the reverse engineering approach.
+A first approach should involve nondegradable polymers and the design of customised prostheses using the reverse engineering approach.

-The material-geometry design plays a crucial role in reproducing the mechanical behavior of the native tissue, as well as the exact shape and size of the defect.
+The material–geometry design plays a crucial role in reproducing the mechanical behaviour of the native tissue, as well as the exact shape and size of the defect.

 Figure 1.
-Effect of lay-down pattern.
-Stress-strain curves for additive manufactured PCL scaffolds tested up to a strain of 0.4 mm/mm.
+The effect of the lay-down pattern.
+Stress–strain curves for additive manufactured PCL scaffolds tested up to a strain of 0.4 mm/mm.

 Shell-core or multilayer devices can be designed, employing rubber-like and gel-like materials or the combination of conventional fabrication methods with additive manufacturing techniques.

-In the current research, a second design strategy was reported, involving the development of customized porous structures and lattices with tailored morphological, biological, mechanical and mass transport properties.
+In the current research, a second design strategy was reported, involving the development of customised porous structures and lattices with tailored morphological, biological, mechanical, and mass transport properties.

-Poly(ε-caprolactone) (PCL), which is an aliphatic polyester, was considered, as among synthetic polymers it has been widely studied for tissue engineering applications.
+PCL, which is an aliphatic polyester, was considered as among synthetic polymers it has been widely studied for tissue engineering applications.

-In the field of additive manufacturing, 3D fiber deposition, which represents a modified technique of 3D plotting to extrude highly viscous polymers, is a fused deposition technique, where the material is extruded/injected through a nozzle and properly deposited according to the selected lay-down patterns.
+In the field of additive manufacturing, 3D fibre deposition, which represents a modified technique of 3D plotting to extrude highly viscous polymers, is a fused deposition technique in which the material is extruded/injected through a nozzle and appropriately deposited according to the selected lay-down patterns.

-Scaffolds with different internal pore geometries (i.e., quadrangular, triangular and complex polygonal) were designed adopting three lay-down patterns (0/90°, 0/60/120° and 0/45/90/135°, respectively), while maintaining constant the filament diameter, filament distance and slice thickness.
+Scaffolds with different internal pore geometries (i.e. quadrangular, triangular, and complex polygonal) were designed adopting three lay-down patterns (0/90°, 0/60/120° and 0/45/90/135°, respectively), while the filament diameter, filament distance, and slice thickness were maintained as constant.

-The stress-strain curves (Figure 1) obtained from compression tests were similar to those reported for 3D fiber-deposited scaffolds [25], [26].
+The stress–strain curves (Figure 1) obtained from the compression tests were similar to those reported for 3D fibre-deposited scaffolds [25], [26].

 Table 1.
 Effect lay-down pattern on compressive modulus of 3D additively manufactured PCL scaffolds.
 Results are reported as mean value ± standard deviation.